ent-tbm/entgvsd1/README.rst

 Requirements
 ============

-Main programs are written in Fortran95, and **ELIZABETH WILL WRITE THIS SECTION**.
-Script in R are provided for automated plotting of maps of all steps in generation of the Ent GVSD v1.1
+Main programs are written in Fortran95.
+Scripts in python3 and R are provided for automated plotting of maps of all steps in generation of the Ent GVSD v1.1.
+See the `full user manual <https://entgvsd.readthedocs.io>`_ for more details.

 HOW-TO get the code
 =====================
-get_code
+See instructions at the `full user manual <https://entgvsd.readthedocs.io>`_ for more details

-Ent GVSD v1.1 Files: ``/``
+Ent GVSD v1.1 Directory Structure: ``/``
 =========================

 ``CMakeLists.txt``, ``cmake/``